 Before I share this easy recipe, I wanted to share a few hints to making homemade pancake syrup a bit easier.
 When making this recipe, use a pot a little larger than you think you need.
 As it boils, the pancake syrup will bubble.
 As the bubbles pop, they will splash a bit of syrup everywhere.
 If you use a larger pot, it will contain more of the splashing.
 When you add the vanilla extract, the syrup tends to bubble up again.
 Be careful that you don’t burn yourself while adding it.

 The maple flavoring is totally optional.
-This homemade pancake syrup is great without it, but it does lend a maple flavor more typical of store-bought syrup.
+This homemade pancake syrup is great without the maple flavoring, but adding it does lend a flavor more typical of store-bought syrup.
 I use the Watkins brand maple flavoring, but I have heard that King Arthur Flour also makes a good one as well.

 We love to top our French Toast or oven pancakes with a bit of this homemade pancake syrup.
 It is great stirred into oatmeal or used in recipes that call for regular maple syrup.
 I almost always use it in this recipe for Oaty Maple Breakfast Cake from the Good Cheap Eats website.